joshuali19/pic16bproject/README.md

 ### Installing

 Download the './website' folder of our repo.
 You will need to modify the Spotify Credentials in `app.py	` before you run it.
-Go to [Spotify For Developers](https://developer.spotify.com/dashboard/) to create your own credentials
+Go to [Spotify For Developers](https://developer.spotify.com/dashboard/) to create your own credentials.
+You will also need to unzip the tf_idf_df csv.

 ```python
 os.environ["SPOTIPY_CLIENT_ID"] = "***"